-Urban creep has been taken into account as part of the SuDS design.
+According to Policy WokBC-LS15 of the Wokingham SuDS Strategy (Wokingham Borough Council, 2017), urban creep should be taken into account as part of the SuDS design.
 Urban creep accounts for the potential for impermeable areas to increase over the lifespan of a development, such as extensions to proposed building footprints and increases in patio areas.
-Therefore, in accordance with the required allowance for the Site, a 10% urban creep allowance has been applied to the proposed impermeable areas.
+Therefore, in accordance with the guidance, a 10% urban creep allowance has been applied to the proposed impermeable areas.